 - Real-time monitoring detects anomalies across tools

-The LLM Proxy component provides visibility that traditional API gateways lack, tracking tool calls, bash commands, and file access across coding agents.
+The Gateway + Agent Monitor model provides visibility that traditional API gateways lack, tracking tool calls, bash commands, and file access across coding agents.

 Building an MCP gateway internally requires substantial investment:

-- Often six-figure initial builds, ongoing maintenance commonly 15–25% (higher for regulated/complex environments)
+- Often six-figure initial builds, ongoing maintenance commonly 15–25% and higher for regulated or complex environments

 - Continuous resource allocation for MCP spec compliance as protocol evolves